Andrew Hamilton (rugby union): Provincial career

 He played for the Whites Trial side in their match against Blues Trial on 27 December 1913.
 The Whites Trial side was effectively a Scottish Exiles side; and the Blues Trial was effectively a 'Home Scots' side.
 He turned out for Whites in the second trial against Blues on 10 January 1914.

 International career

 Hamilton was capped by Scotland twice, in the period 1914 to 1920.

 Military career

 During the First World War Hamilton joined the Royal Army Medical Corps.

 Engineering career

 After his military and rugby union career ended Hamilton became a civil engineer.
-He worked for Leeds Waterworks Corporation.
+He worked for Leeds Corporation Waterworks.

 Family

 His marriage on 26 July 1926 was reported in the Leeds Mercury the following day: